Short Inca Trail 2 Days — Sun Gate to Machu Picchu

 • Explore Cusco separately

-Alternative pickup Sacred Valley: if you’re staying in Sacred Valley pre-tour, we pick up from Chinchero, Yucay, Urubamba, Yanahuara, or Ollantaytambo.
+Alternative pickup in the Sacred Valley: if you’re staying in the Sacred Valley pre-tour, we pick up from Chinchero, Yucay, Urubamba, Yanahuara, or Ollantaytambo.
 Later pickup times possible from Sacred Valley locations.

 About the Inca Trail Permit (CRITICAL Information)